 Consumer preferences may change as a result of the availability of alternative products or services, including less expensive product grades, or as a result of pressure from consumers for more environmentally friendly solutions.
 In addition, trends in advertising, electronic data transmission and storage, mobile devices and the internet could have adverse effects on traditional print media and other paper applications, including our products and those of our customers.
 Over the last 10 to 15 years, the pulp and paper industry has encountered a growing transformation in consumer preferences.
 During this time, readership and circulation of newspapers and magazines have been declining; meanwhile, accessibility to, and use of, the internet has increased and mobile devices, including digital tablets, have become commonplace.
 As a result, digital alternatives to many traditional paper applications are now readily available and have begun to adversely affect demand for certain paper products.
 For example, advertising expenditure has gradually shifted away from the more traditional forms of advertising, such as newspapers, magazines, radio and television, which tend to be more expensive, towards greater use of electronic and digital forms of advertising on the internet via mobile phones and other electronic devices, which tend to be less expensive.
 While the extent of these trends cannot be predicted with certainty, competition from electronic media, for example, has led and may continue to lead to weaker demand for certain of our products, including coated woodfree and mechanical paper historically used in print publishing and advertising.
-More generally, demand for graphic papers, which product category represented 59% of our sales and 25% of our Operating Profit Excluding Special Items in fiscal 2019, continues to exhibit long-term structural decline in Europe and North America, which we expect to continue; this decline has adversely affected the profitability of our graphic papers activities, including due to increased production downtimes impacting operating rates and machine efficiency, and there is no guarantee that we will be able to make, or retain, market share gains to partially offset such decline.
-We have recently experienced a faster decline in demand for graphic papers than in prior periods, and demand decline rates in the six months ended March 2020 exceeded those of recent years by a significant margin.
+More generally, demand for graphic papers, which product category represented 56% of our sales and generated an Operating Loss Excluding Special Items of US\$30 million in fiscal 2020, continues to exhibit long-term structural decline in Europe and North America, which we expect to continue; this decline has adversely affected the profitability of our graphic papers activities, including due to increased production downtimes impacting operating rates and machine efficiency, and there is no guarantee that we will be able to make, or retain, market share gains to partially offset such decline.
+We have recently experienced a faster decline in demand for graphic papers than in prior periods, and demand decline rates in fiscal 2020 exceeded those of recent years.
 The trend of digitalization may further accelerate in response to the COVID-19 pandemic, with significant proportions of the populations in our markets working remotely and consuming less print media for the duration of governmental lockdown and social distancing measures implemented in response to the pandemic, and any such trend may persist following the COVID-19 pandemic.
+As a result, we believe graphic paper demand is unlikely to return to pre-COVID-19 levels.
 In the face of such structurally declining demand for graphic papers, any failure to grow our packaging and specialty papers and dissolving pulp businesses could have a material adverse effect on our results of operations, prospects and financial condition.